You ate a Delta-9 gummy, put on a movie, and waited. An hour goes by, then two hours, and you feel nothing.

 Reason #2: You Got Scammed (Fake Gummies)

-If you bought your Delta-9 gummies from a gas station, a convenience store, or an unregulated smoke shop, there is a very high probability that the jar contains zero actual THC.
+If you bought your Delta-9 gummies from a gas station, a shady convenience store, or an unregulated smoke shop, there is a very high probability that the jar contains zero actual THC.

 The hemp market is flooded with deceptive packaging.
 Brands will print “1000mg Hemp Extract!” in massive letters on the front of a jar, but the gummies are actually just made with hemp seed oil.